 The other contestants in the Top 8 were Miss Venezuela, Osmariel Villalobos, Miss Brazil, Camila Brant, Miss USA, Siria Bojorquez, Miss Nepal, Nagma Shrestha, Miss Russia, Natalia Pereverzeva, and Miss Czech Republic, Tereza Fajksova who went on to take the coveted title.

-aire, fire & water the runners up
+Air, fire and water the runners up

 The runners up for 2012 are Miss Philippines, who was crowned Miss Air, the first runner up, Miss Venezuela, who was crowned Miss Water, second runner up and Miss Brazil who was crowned Miss Fire, the third runner up.